Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 Length - 16' 9" ; Width (at waterline) - 35" ; Depth - 15" ; Weight - 85 lbs (Three Layer Superlinear Polyethylene)

 Tandem used as solo.
-I tested this boat with tripod and 500mm lens on an Okefenokee camping trip.
+I tested this boat with a tripod and 500mm lens on an Okefenokee camping trip.
 Concessionaires love the Discovery 169.
-It can take a beating from non caring renters and will last for years.
+It can take a beating from non-caring renters and will last for years.
 This boat was extremely stable, the most stable of all the boats listed, but I did have it weighted down with camping gear, food, and water.
 There are two downsides to this canoe.
-The weight of 85 pounds is too much for me to car top and the seats are molded to fit the contour of a person sitting in one specific direction.
-Because of the molded seats it is somewhat uncomfortable to sit in the front seat and face the rear.
-Adding some padding like a pfd on top of the seat helps. -
+The weight of 85 pounds is too much for me to car top by myself and the seats are molded to fit the contour of a person sitting in one specific direction.
+Because of the molded seats, this canoe is somewhat uncomfortable when sitting in the front seat and facing the rear.
+Adding some padding (like a pfd) on top of the seat helps make the reverse stting arrangement tolerable..

 Length - 17' ; Width (at waterline) - 29" ; Depth - 14" ; Weight - 48 lbs (Kevlar Flex Core)

 Solo.
 I tested this boat on the Catawba River in North Carolina.
 It did fairly well, though the width was a little tight for the tripod legs.
 The only reason this boat was considered is because I already owned it.
-The stability with a tripod and large lens in the canoe is not near as good as the Old Town Camper 15 or Discovery 169, but if you are very comfortable with canoes, then it is tolerable.
+The stability, with a tripod and large lens in the canoe, is not as good as the Old Town Camper 15 or Discovery 169.
+But if you are comfortable with canoes, the stability is tolerable.
 This canoe is made for expeditions and carrying a lot of gear.
 It is not very responsive to turning.
-The length would make it troublesome in tight spaces such weaving in and around cypress trees in swamps.
+The length would make it troublesome in tight spaces such as weaving around cypress trees/knees in swamps.

 Important Tips and Notes (specific to canoeing with a tripod and large lens setup)